 - As a result of stimulus funding and changes in consumer spending patterns, real consumer spending on goods has been consistently above the long-term pre-COVID trend since June 2020.
-Moreover, the gap above the trend increased to 6% in December 2023 from 5% in November. - The U.S. labor market added 350 thousand jobs in January 2024, significantly exceeding economists' projections.
-Barring significant growth in unemployment, spending on goods is expected to gradually approach the long-term trend without a significant decline. - In addition, a revival in spending on services could boost imports of food and beverages for restaurant consumption, as well as goods related to travel.
+The gap above the trend decreased to 5% in January 2024 from 6% in December 2023. - The U.S. labor market added 275 thousand jobs in February 2024, significantly exceeding economists' projections.
+Barring significant growth in unemployment, spending on goods is expected to gradually approach the long-term trend without a substantial decline. - In addition, a revival in spending on services could boost imports of food and beverages for restaurant consumption, as well as goods related to travel.